martinbangens/TVDistortion/README.md

 other ui stuff

-interpolation menu on the leftbottum corner channel menu on the left botton corner(for diffrent wavevs at the same time) base wave widget with  menu under the tv preset menu to the right
+interpolation menu on the left bottom corner channel menu on the left botton corner(for different waves at the same time) base wave widget with menu under the tv preset menu to the right

 graph reset botton
 smoth botton